crusaider/angular-material-utils/projects/ngmat-sorted-table/README.md

 1. Include the component theme in the application theme file `@import 'ngmat-sorted-table/theme';`
 1. Include the component theme mixin: `@include ngmat-sorted-table-theme($app-dark-theme);`

-Refer to the [demo and example.](https://ngmat-sorted-table-demo.stackblitz.io) for mor information.